Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A cold and the flu (influenza) are two different illnesses.
+A cold and the flu (influenza) are 2 different illnesses.
 A cold is relatively harmless and usually clears up by itself after a period of time, although sometimes it may lead to a secondary infection, such as an ear infection.
 The flu can also be harmless, but may progress to a more complicated illness, such as pneumonia and even death.
 What may seem like a cold, could, in fact, be the flu.
 Be aware of these differences:

 Low or no fever

 Sometimes a stuffy nose